benjaminion/upgrading-ethereum-book/src/book.md

 There was a lot of [discussion](https://github.com/ethereum/consensus-specs/issues/612) about this choice early in the design process.
 The [original plan](https://github.com/ethereum/consensus-specs/pull/11) had been to use the BLAKE2b-512 hash function &ndash; that being a modern hash function that's faster than SHA3 &ndash; and to move to a STARK/SNARK friendly hash function at some point (such as [MiMC](https://ethresear.ch/t/hash-based-vdfs-mimc-and-starks/2337)).
 However, to keep interoperability with Eth1, in particular for the implementation of the deposit contract, the hash function was [changed to Keccak256](https://github.com/ethereum/consensus-specs/issues/151).
 Finally, we [settled on SHA256](https://github.com/ethereum/consensus-specs/pull/779) as having even broader compatibility.

 The hash function serves two purposes within the protocol.
-The main use, computationally, is in Merleization, the computation of hash tree roots, which is ubiquitous in the protocol.
+The main use, computationally, is in Merkleization, the computation of hash tree roots, which is ubiquitous in the protocol.
 Its other use is to harden the randomness used in various places.

 |||
 |-|-|